🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us. Enjoy! ☀️

 Most tourists in Armenia start their trip here

 Armenia is one of the most relaxed countries in the region for paperwork.
-Holders of UK, EU, US, Canadian, Australian and many other passports enter visa-free for up to 180 days a year, so most travellers will not need any pre-arrival paperwork beyond a passport valid for three months past their stay.
+Holders of UK, EU, US, Canadian, Australian and many other passports enter visa-free for up to 180 days a year, so most travellers won't need anything beyond a passport valid for three months past their stay.

 An International Driving Permit isn't required in Armenia.
-The country is a party to the Vienna Convention, so any modern licence printed in the Latin script — UK, EU, US, Canadian, Australian and most others — is accepted directly.
+The country is a party to the Vienna Convention, so any modern licence printed in Latin script — UK, EU, US, Canadian, Australian and most others — is accepted directly.
 If your licence is in a non-Latin script, you'll be asked to bring an IDP or a notarised translation.
-A passport plus your home licence in Latin script is almost always enough.

 -